Qu’Appelle River Watershed Updates

 Crooked Lake

-• The water level at Crooked Lake is at 451.44 m this morning, which is 27 cm below the top of the fall operating range of 451.71 m.
+• The Crooked Lake water level is currently close to the bottom of the normal operating range.
+It is sitting at 451.07 m this morning, which is 3 cm below the bottom of the fall operating range (451.10 m).

 Round Lake